NoEndsNoGains/End-Of-Conflict/CHEAT-SHEET.md

 ---

+### Note: Clarity Comes in Layers

+If you are inside this conflict, clarity will not arrive instantly.

+Expect this:
+- **First pass:** Defensive, incomplete, full of gaps.
+- **Second pass:** Uncomfortable realizations.
+- **Third pass:** Seeing the system more than the person.
+- **Eventually:** The terrifying but liberating moment where the next move becomes obvious — not because you're right, but because you finally see the whole terrain.

+The framework doesn't pretend clarity is instant.
+It just refuses to let you move forward until you've at least tried to see your own blindness.

+---
 ### Note on What Fuels the Movement
 The framework runs on whatever force is strong enough to overcome resistance.